 - Full activity requirements must be met. (i.e. partial points not given)

-The CHRP Competency Framework (CF) provides the national foundation for the CHRP designation and updates the HR body of knowledge.
-It reflects the results of the 2013 Professional Practice Analysis and elevating the value of the CHRP designation.
+The CPHR Competency Framework (CF) provides the national foundation for the CPHR designation and updates the HR body of knowledge.
+It reflects the results of the 2013 Professional Practice Analysis and elevating the value of the CPHR designation.

-The 2014 CHRP Competency Framework provides employers, the academic community, the public and HR professionals with a realistic and detailed outline of the skills, knowledge and professional conduct they can expect from an individual with the professional designation of CHRP (Certified Human Resources Professional.)
+The 2014 CPHR Competency Framework provides employers, the academic community, the public and HR professionals with a realistic and detailed outline of the skills, knowledge and professional conduct they can expect from an individual with the professional designation of CPHR (Chartered Professional in Human Resources.)

 Click here for further information.